bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Let's look at this event handler function.
 All the events in our system are going to be composed of this `eventHandler`.
-This function takes a side-effecting function `f` that will be changing the state of the application in response to a event.
+This function takes a side-effecting function `f` that will be changing the state of the application in response to an event.
 This `eventHandler` function builds and returns an event handler that will call this side-effecting function `f` and then re-render the widget after the state transition.

 Yep, it is that simple.
-I have handled both the requirement for both state transition and rerendering.
+I have handled the requirements for both state transition and re-rendering.

 Normally, we would have some sort of state object that fires an event when it changes.
-We would then hook the re-render of the widget to that state object.
+We would then hook the re-render of the widget to that change event.
 But this really is not needed for this small application.
-So instead I am just sneaking a call to `Yome.render()` into the `eventHandler` so that it occurs after a state change.

-Keep in mind that this is the first piece of this application that I would change as it grows and our event listeners start having more sophisticated needs like asynchronous Ajax calls.
-Again, the added complexity is just not needed here in this widget.
-Why would I add it?
+Instead, I am just sneaking a call to `Yome.render()` into the `eventHandler` so that it occurs after a state change.

-I don't need to prepare for things that are not actually being done.
+Keep in mind that this is the first part of this program that I will change as our event listeners start having more sophisticated needs (like asynchronous Ajax calls).
+Again, the added complexity is just not needed here.

 Let's look at how this `eventHandler` is used: